Overview of the DFP CREATE Application and Completion Process

 3. Apply to the DFP CREATE Program

 Once admission to a participating home unit has been offered and a faculty sponsor identified, complete a formal but lightweight application explaining your motivation and the general area of thesis research you plan to undertake, as well as documentation of past academic excellence.
-This application will be reviewed, along with a sponsorship letter from your faculty supervisor, for admission to the DFP CREATE.
+This application will be reviewed, along with a sponsorship letter from your faculty supervisor (see checklist below), for admission to the DFP CREATE.

-Students generally are expected to complete all of the DFP CREATE's program elements by Year 2 of your graduate program, regardless of PhD or Master’s designation
+Duration: You will generally complete all of the DFP CREATE's program elements by two years into your graduate program, regardless of your PhD or Master’s designation.

 5. Get Certified